 Where Do Story Ideas Come From?

-6 reliable places your next story might be hiding
+6 places your next big idea might be hiding

 Paul Donnett